the mushroom factory

 OPEN SOURCE is the notion that free information generates innovation, promotes access, and stirs creativity.
 We're transparent about our methods—the code we write, the tools we use, and the failures we face along the way.
 Why?
 Because we think people deserve to know the full story of the food they buy and eat.

 CLOSED LOOP is a commitment to creative reuse.
 We've set out to leverage underutilized resources in our community: spent brewers grain, sawdust, cardboard, a long-vacant warehouse.
-By making productive use of other industries' byproducts, we're attempting to tighten connections among Detroit businesses and localize recycling—close the loop.
+By making productive use of other industries' byproducts, we're attempting to tighten connections among Detroit businesses and localize recycling—in other words, close the loop.

 For us it's about collaboration over competition and sustainability over shortcuts.
 If you want to learn more or share your own experience, please reach out!